• Skip to primary navigation

 Instructions

-• Measure flour, sugar, baking powder, and salt into sifter, then sift into a large bowl.
-Make a well and in this order, add oil, egg yolks, water, vanilla and don’t beat.
+• Measure flour, sugar, baking powder, and salt into a sifter, then sift into a large bowl.
+Make a well and in this order, add oil, egg yolks, water, and vanilla, and don’t beat.

 • In a large mixing bowl, beat egg whites and cream of tartar until very stiff.
 Set aside.

 • Bake for 55 minutes.
-Increase heat to 350 degrees F (175 degrees C), and bake 10 to 15 minutes until done.
-Invert pan until cool.
+Increase heat to 350 degrees F (175 degrees C), and bake for 10 to 15 minutes until done.
+Invert the pan until cool.

 Reader Interactions